tmbothe/SnowFlake-Architect-and-build-data-pipeline-on-AWS/README.md

 ![image](https://raw.githubusercontent.com/tmbothe/SnowFlake-Architect-and-build-data-pipeline-on-AWS/main/images/snow_aws.png)

-1- Files is loaded into s3 bucket
+1- Files is loaded into s3 bucket </br>
-2- S3 bucket tiggers an event notification to the sqs queue 3- SQS notifies SnowPipe
+2- S3 bucket tiggers an event notification to the sqs queue </br>
+3- SQS queue notifies SnowPipe </br>
-4- SnowPipe loads data into Snowflake's landing table 7- The CDC task pulls data from the landing table and load into the production table 9 - Another task aggregate the data and merge into the analytics table
+4- SnowPipe loads data into Snowflake's landing table </br>
+7- The CDC task pulls data from the landing table and load into the production table </br>

-## Data description
-For this process, we will be using a set od JSON files that contains lineitem data with the structure below:

- #### Configuring Snowflake access to private S3 buckets
+9- Another task aggregate the data and merge into the analytics table </br>

+## Loading and extracting data into snowflake (implementing streams and Change Data Capture CDC)

+This section provides a set of steps that will guide us through the various nuances of loading data into Snowflake.
+Techniques for loading bulk data from cloud storage (AWS S3) and provides insights into the steps required to load streaming data into Snowflake by using Snowpipe.
 We are going to be running all our scripts from the Snowflake web UI.
 We assume that you already have an AWS account and access to Snowflake free trial.

- 1- login in AWS console and navigate to IAM.
-Create a policy with the code below, that give access to the S3 bucket we are going to be using.
-Replace the bucket placeholder by your bucket name.
-Create a role and attached the policy below.
+ #### 1- Configuring Snowflake access to S3 buckets
+ - Create an S3 bucket.
+I have created `thim-snowflake-project`
+ - Navigate to AWS IAM , click on Policies and create policy.
+Go directly to JSON documenttab, and use the script below.
+Replace the `bucket` placehoder by your own S3 bucket.
+Give a name to your policy and click create policy.
+My policy is called: `snowflake-policy`

  ```
    {
     "Version": "2012-10-17",